Solo Travel in Kyrgyzstan

 Central Asia can be a challenging region to navigate your way around but Kyrgyzstan is one of the easiest countries in the region.
 There is still a lack of tourist infrastructure and because of the language barrier we’ve given it 3 out of 5 stars for women.

-As a solo, people are respectful and don’t stare as they do in other countries in Central Asia.
+Is Kyrgyzstan safe?
+As a solo, Kyrgyz people are respectful and don’t stare as they do in other countries in Central Asia.
 You don’t get hassled either.
 Drivers stop to let you cross the road and the country feels more welcoming than others in the region.
 However, you do need to be careful of pickpockets at the Bishkek bazaar and also the bus station.
-As with anywhere be careful at night especially in the city of Karakol.
+As with anywhere be careful at night especially in the Kyrgyzstan city of Karakol.

-Below is our guide to how to travel solo in Kyrgyzstan as well as lots of practical information such as where to stay, which tour company to use and how to get around.
-Find out how to get from the airports and what to do in each place.
 All companies included have been recommended by solo female travellers and come with our Solo Female Friendly endorsement.
-Just choose the relevant section or read the full article.
+Just choose the relevant section or read the full article for your Kyrgyzstan trip.

 - Things To Do in Kyrgyzstan